Case Studies and Success Stories

 alum natural management nutrient remediation aerial drone

 The proper balance of nutrients like phosphorous and nitrogen is vital to the health of your lake or pond.
 However, high levels of these nutrients can threaten the health and overall aesthetics of the aquatic ecosystem.
-Our lake and pond management professionals can help control nutrient levels and restore your waterbody through phosphorus locking technologies such as Phoslock and Alum.
+Our lake and pond management professionals can help control nutrient levels and restore your waterbody through phosphorus-locking technologies like Alum.

-Below are case studies highlighting a few of our success stories involving nutrient remediation projects.
+Below are case studies highlighting a few of our success stories involving alum applications.

 Restoring Water Quality at Lake Lake | St. Petersburg, FL